reubenharry/haskell-docs/chapters/chapter1.md

 # Chapter 1

-As discussed in the introduction, each chapter of this book centers around a piece of code.
-Here is the code for chapter 1:
+As discussed in the introduction, each chapter of this book centers around a program written in Haskell.
+You can find the code for chapter 1 at

 ```haskell